How Often Should You Get an Oil Change?

 Even if you haven’t reached the recommended mileage, you should watch for signs that your oil needs changing:

-• Dirty Oil: If the oil appears dark or gritty when you check it, it’s a sign that it’s time for a change.
+• Dirty Oil: If the oil appears dark or gritty when you check it, it’s time to change it.
 Fresh oil is amber or golden in color.

-• Engine Noise: If you hear knocking, tapping, or grinding sounds, it could mean the oil isn’t lubricating the engine properly, indicating it’s time for a change.
+• Engine Noise: If you hear knocking, tapping, or grinding, it could mean the oil isn’t lubricating the engine properly and that it’s time for a change.

 • Oil Pressure Warning Light: If the oil pressure light comes on, your car is signaling that it needs more oil or that the oil is not circulating properly.

-• Burnt Oil Smell: If you notice a burning smell, it might be a sign that the oil is overheated or breaking down.
+• Burnt Oil Smell: If you notice a burning smell, it may indicate the oil is overheated or breaking down.

 • Excessive Exhaust Smoke: Blue smoke coming from your exhaust can indicate burning oil, which means it’s time for a replacement.